strickyak/nekotos/doc/readme.md

 *   The Games run on the cocos, not in the Cloud.
 From the Game point of view, the cocos are peers, not clients of some Game Server in the Cloud.
-The Cloud is used before the Game for Chat, for meeting other players, and for loading games.
+The Cloud is used before the Game for Chat, for meeting other players, and for loading and launching games.
 The Cloud is used after the game for reporting scores.
 During the Game, the Cloud can help exchange game-state messages, behaving as part of the network between the Cocos.

 *   The OS provides communication with the players before and after a game, a repository of games that are available under the OS, and the